Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/network_bridging/guide.en-gb.md

 >
 > Please visit our [comparison page](/links/bare-metal/eco-compare) for more information.
 >
-> As of May 2025, this guide can be used for servers of the ranges [Scale](https://www.ovhcloud.com/en-gb/bare-metal/scale/) and [High Grade](https://www.ovhcloud.com/en-gb/bare-metal/high-grade/).
+> As of May 2025, this guide can be used for servers of the [Scale](https://www.ovhcloud.com/en-gb/bare-metal/scale/) and [High Grade](https://www.ovhcloud.com/en-gb/bare-metal/high-grade/) ranges.
 >
 > Alternative methods are available to configure the network on your virtual machines hosted on servers from those ranges : [Configuring the network on Proxmox VE on the High Grade & Scale ranges](/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale) and [Configuring the network on Windows Server with Hyper-V on the High Grade & Scale ranges](/pages/bare_metal_cloud/dedicated_servers/hyperv-network-HG-Scale).
 >